What Happened to Mark Sanchez? What We Know About His Stabbing & Arrest

 In the early hours of October 4, 2025, Sanchez was involved in a late-night altercation in downtown Indianapolis and was stabbed.
 He was rushed to a hospital, where he was treated and remained in stable condition.

-FOX Sports released a statement following the news, writing, “We are deeply grateful to the medical team for their exceptional care and support.
+FOX Sports released a statement following the news.
+It read, “We are deeply grateful to the medical team for their exceptional care and support.
 Our thoughts and prayers are with Mark, and we ask that everyone please respect his and his family’s privacy during this time.”

 Our thoughts and prayers are with Mark Sanchez, his family and all of those involved. pic.twitter.com/dHXxFM0R1W